jamesk-rs/fts/docs/posts/20251222-performance-stress-testing-fts.md

 In the new setup pulses are digitized by a lab-grade SDR (Software Defined Radio, basically a high quality ADC with Ethernet output).
 The picture below show 3x ESP32 S3 chips on the bottom, SDR on the right top:
 ![](assets/images/20251222-modular-setup.png)

-Shuttle PC (top left) runs a custom Python script which receives SDR data stream and feeds it into TIG stack (Mosquito QTT, Telegraf, InfluxDB, Grafana) over MQTT.
+Shuttle PC (top left) runs a custom Python script which receives SDR data stream and feeds it into TIG stack (Mosquito MQTT, Telegraf, InfluxDB, Grafana).
 Custom Grafana dashboards allow real-time data visualization and long term statistical data analysis.

 Below is a snapshot of Grafana dashboard showing distribution of relative delays over one hour:
 * average - 14ns,